-A cottage owner recently discovered that her basement was a septic tank.
-She is on rocky terrain and a traditional septic tank would not be appropriate.
-Instead, she would need a large leaching field.
-Then there was the hidden cost of pumping out the tank.
-Luckily, there are a number of alternatives to septic systems for cabins that can help you avoid this costly hidden cost.
+A homeowner with a cottage recently discovered that her basement was being used as a septic tank.
+Due to the rocky terrain, a conventional septic tank was not viable.
+Instead, the homeowner would need to install a large leaching field.
+Additionally, there was the added expense of emptying the tank, which could quickly go unnoticed.
+Fortunately, several alternatives available for cabins can help homeowners avoid this costly and hidden expense.

 Composting toilets

-While septic systems are the go-to option for many rural communities, they can be expensive, difficult to maintain, and can be disastrous if they fail.
+While septic systems are the go-to option for many rural communities, they can be expensive, difficult to maintain, and disastrous if they fail.
 Composting toilets are a great alternative, but are they a good option for cabins?
-It depends on where you’re going to use these toilets and how much space you have.
-Thankfully, these environmentally-friendly options are much more affordable than you might think.
+It depends on where you will use these toilets and how much space you have.
+Thankfully, these environmentally friendly options are much more affordable than you might think.

 While a septic system will require plumbing, composting toilets can be a better option if your cabin is isolated.
 These toilets can divert the urine to be used as an organic plant nutrient.
 They don’t require any water and are easy to install.
 Nevertheless, they may not be the most attractive solution.
 You’ll need to empty them frequently, and they require some maintenance.